Jagmeet Singh: 44th Canadian Parliament

 Singh was re-elected with a comfortable majority of slightly more than 4,000 votes to serve in Burnaby-South.
 The 44th Canadian Parliament made very few changes to its predecessor, and the NDP emerged with its total number of seats almost unchanged at 25.

-On March 22, 2022, the NDP struck a confidence-and-supply agreement with the governing Liberal Party of Canada over certain priorities: the government would “by the end of 2023” implement pharmacare and a "dental care program for low-income Canadians" would be a government priority to be enacted by 2025.
+On March 22, 2022, the NDP struck a confidence and supply agreement with the governing Liberal Party of Canada over certain priorities: the government would “by the end of 2023” implement pharmacare and a "dental care program for low-income Canadians" would be a government priority to be enacted by 2025.
 The pact was influenced when the Freedom Convoy caused Trudeau to invoke and revoke the Emergencies Act over the vaccine mandate policy then in effect and also by the 2022 Russian invasion of Ukraine.
 Amidst the Gaza war, Singh called for the end of arm sales to Israel, and called for the recognition of the State of Palestine.
 He stated that he considered stepping down as NDP leader in 2023, after he was informed of threats to his life.
 It was later reported that an agent allegedly connected to the Indian government had been closely tracking Singh, leading the Royal Canadian Mounted Police (RCMP) to place Singh and his family under police protection in late 2023.
+During the party's national convention in Hamilton, Ontario, Singh passed his leadership review with 81% support.

 The Conservatives accused Singh in attack ads of keeping the Trudeau government in power to secure his parliamentary pension, which he qualified for in 2025, shortly before the federal election.

 On September 4, 2024, Singh announced that he was ending the 2022 confidence-and-supply agreement, citing discontent with the Liberals' performance on healthcare reforms and affordability measures.
 Later in the month the NDP faced two competitive federal by-elections in Elmwood—Transcona in Winnipeg and LaSalle—Émard—Verdun in Montreal, winning the former and significantly improving their vote share in the latter.
+Additionally, in May 2025, the Alberta NDP voted to end automatic joint membership with the federal NDP, giving provincial members the option to opt out of federal membership.